 - If the scene is very intense, the model must be reminded that they can safeword at any time.
 If the model safewords, the scene must stop immediately.
 If the model is bound, ask if they need to be released.
 The scene may continue at a less intense pace ONLY if the model explicitly agrees.

 - Pay attention for signs of numbness.
-A model in subspace may not tell you that they are going numb.
 A model must be released immediately if they complain of loss of sensation or movement.

-- If a model complains of an injury and needs medical attention, they must contact HR immediately to complete Worker's Comp paperwork.
+- If a model complains of an injury and needs medical attention, they must contact Talent immediately to complete Worker's Comp paperwork.

 - Breath Play is permitted, however, no forced breath play will continue for more than thirty seconds.
 This includes dunking in water, plastic bags over someone's head, and choking that inhibits breathing.
 Directors must get approval from Peter Acworth before doing dunking scenes in order to verify appropriate training has been taken.